 Our School of Physics and Astronomy is one of the largest in the country, where internationally recognised research groups work on everything from the smallest fundamental particles through nanoscale physics to cosmology.
 Our excellence in research and teaching means that we can offer you a strong understanding of core physics, combined with many opportunities to pursue your own interests.

-The latest Research Assessment Exercise places us joint fifth in the country.
-This strength in research enables us to offer specialised modules and projects, delivered by research-active staff working at the cutting edge of physics.
+Our strength in research enables us to offer specialised modules and projects, delivered by research-active staff working at the cutting edge of physics.
 We're proud of our small-group teaching environment which includes skills-development sessions, problem-based learning classes and weekly tutorials in groups of no more than four students.
 The School has well-equipped, state-of-the-art laboratories and computing facilities, and the University has its own observatory on the outskirts of Birmingham.

 All our Physics degree programmes are accredited by the Institute of Physics (IoP).
 This independent, rigorous assessment of our programmes has several advantages for our students.
 For example, holders of accredited degrees are eligible to follow a route to corporate membership of the Institute and to the CPhys professional qualification.
 You can find more information at www.iop.org.